Our mission is simple - to give them a better life.

 Our goal for each horse is to heal them physically and emotionally.
 We do have some permanent equine but really aim to adopt out as many as possible.

 We are run 100% by volunteers.
 If you are interested in volunteering, please email us.

-If you are interested in helping us with a tax-deductible donation of money or items, please visit our "Angels Among Us" page to see what we need most at this time.
+If you are interested in helping us with a tax-deductible donation of money or items, please visit our Donations page to see what we need most at this time.